ZcashFoundation/zebra/book/src/dev/rfcs/0005-treestate.md

 For Sprout, we must compute/update interstitial note commitment trees between JoinSplit's that may reference an earlier one's root as its anchor.
-If we do this at the transaction layer, we can iterate throught all the JoinSplit's and compute the Sprout note commitment tree and nullifier set similar to how we do the Sapling ones as described above, but at each state change (ie, per-JoinSplit) we note the root and cache it for lookup later.
+If we do this at the transaction layer, we can iterate through all the JoinSplit's and compute the Sprout note commitment tree and nullifier set similar to how we do the Sapling ones as described above, but at each state change (ie, per-JoinSplit) we note the root and cache it for lookup later.
 As the